Extract the Filename From a Path Using PowerShell

 Use the Split-Path Cmdlet to Extract the Filename From a Path in PowerShell

-To extract the filename with extension, use the Split-Path command with the -Leaf parameter.
+To capture the filename along with its extension from a path, you can employ the Split-Path command with the -Leaf parameter:

 Split-Path C:\pc\test_folder\hello.txt -Leaf